painellope/BRZ-2017/CAN Decoding/Trying to Wrap My Head Around CANBUS Frames.md

 # RealDash Canbus XML Configurations: Explored and Explained

 To figure out all this hex code crap, I've been using a tool called "Kvaser Database Editor" whose terminology differs from RealDash.
+It allows you to play around with different values and has a handy visualisation on the right hand side so you can experiment and deduce what each part means.

 RealDash's CAN XML specification utilises 2 main reference source pages